-What’s crucial for us to understand is where we are financially and what we should focus on for now.
-There will future instances where you can fulfill your vision of what you’d like to roll around town in with your mate or kids.
-But we have to start with what’s the best choice to get us from A to B and what it will cost us if we don’t maintain what we have.
+What’s crucial for you to understand is where you are financially and what you should focus on for now.
+There will be opportunities in the future for you to roll around town in your dream ride.
+But you have to start with what’s the best choice to get you from A to B, and what it will cost you if you don’t maintain what you have.

-Mingu$ will help you understand the implications of how the car you purchase affects the ongoing risk to the life that you want to live right now and the ultimate cost to your future life.
+Mingu$ will help you understand how the car you purchase affects your life, both right now and further down the road.

-If you purchase a car with a lot of miles, you’ll know that ultimately the brake job, electrical repair, a/c issue, or structural problem will cost you money unexpectedly that could direct you off of the path you want to be on.
-As a result, you’ll need to know how to plan and make adaptations over time to keep funds available for the unexpected.
+If you purchase a car with a lot of miles, you’ll know that ultimately the brake job, electrical repair, a/c issue, or structural problem will cost you money unexpectedly, knocking you off the path you want to be on.
+As a result, you’ll need to plan how to keep funds available for the unexpected.

-Often, these types of issues compound over time and keeping that car will cost you more money than it’s worth.
-Even worse, some purchase cars that put them in a whole, break down, and ultimately cause the loss of a job because they can no longer get to work.
+Often, these types of issues compound over time, and keeping that car can cost you more money than it’s worth.
+Even worse, an unreliable vehicle can cost you your job, if it can no longer get you to work when needed.

-We want to avoid that by making smart choices up front.
+We’ll help you avoid this by making smart choices up front.

 YOUR SKILLS

-“Work to become, not to acquire.”
+“Work to become, not to acquire”

-One essential fact that we all have to cement in our outlooks is that we must constantly and consistently gain skills that preserve the lives we have now and set us up for the one that we want to have in the future.
-The days of a single job, company, or career path that sets you up for life are practically non-existent.
-Instead, we must all look to the future and determine what future skills are going to be needed and are aligned with some of our strengths and attitudes.
+One essential fact that we all have to cement in our outlooks is that we must consistently develop skills that preserve the lives we have now and set us up for the one that we want to have in the future.
+The days of a single job, company, or career path that sets you up for life are mostly over.
+Instead, it’s necessary to look to the future to determine what skills are going to be needed and aligned with your strengths and attitudes.

-A recent research paper from experts at MIT determined that “…we find a significant reduction in the skills that compete with machines, an increase in skills that complement machines, and an increase in skills where machines (thus far) have not made great in-roads.”
+A recent research paper from experts at MIT identified “a significant reduction in the skills that compete with machines, an increase in skills that complement machines, and an increase in skills where machines (thus far) have not made great in-roads.”

-Now, this research was done 17 years ago and the impact of AI tools like ChatGPT are only going to make the problem worse.
-And what it all says that we must continually seek opportunities that will keep us employed in the world running towards us.
+Now, this research was done 17 years ago, and the impact of AI tools like ChatGPT are only going to make the problem worse.
+The upshot is that we all need to continually seek opportunities that will keep us employed in the world that is hurtling towards us.

-So, we need to invest in ourselves!
-As the demands of the future increase, we need to put more emphasis on being employable, developing ideas that you can put into motion as a business, using the technology and capabilities available.
+You need to invest in yourself.
+As the demands of the future increase, you need to put more emphasis on being employable, developing ideas that you can turn into a business, using the technology and capabilities available.

 That doesn’t mean everyone can be a computer scientist.
 However, it does mean you must learn and get exposed to the latest and greatest that technology has to offer in a series of jobs.

 And to be clear, you will switch jobs and career tracks more often in the future.
-That means that you need to have technology skills that will be transferable from one employer to another or for the next business idea that you think will sustain you.
+That means that you need to have technology skills that will be transferable from one employer to another, or for the next business idea that you think will sustain you.